AmbrizAlberto/Pet-Care/README.md

-# Pet-Care
+# Spike
-Pet Care: Servicios de Veterinarios y Cuidado de Mascotas
+Spike: Veterinary Services and Pet Care

-Objectives and/or SDG Topics Addressed: The &quot;Pet ​​Care&quot; is aligned with the Sustainable Development Goal (SDG) number 3: &quot;Health and Wellbeing&quot;.
+## Objectives and/or SDG Topics Addressed:
+The &quot;Pet ​​Care&quot; is aligned with the Sustainable Development Goal (SDG) number 3: &quot;Health and Wellbeing&quot;.
 It has like main objective to improve the quality of life of pets and facilitate access to quality veterinary services through a platform that centralizes the management and pet care.

-Detailed Description of the PI: The &quot;Pet ​​Care&quot; looking to develop an application mobile that acts as a comprehensive manager for veterinary clinics and care services of pets.
+## Detailed Description of the Project:
+The &quot;Spike&quot; looking to develop an application mobile that acts as a comprehensive manager for veterinary clinics and care services of pets.
 The problem it solves is the lack of a centralized system and accessible for pet owners to manage appointments, maintain a history